datamade/pdf-textextract/README.md

 But the PDF "format" is a vast and shadowy forest, and there are lots of PDFs where extracting the text by looking into the file is impossible or very difficult.

 However, well formed PDFs can always be opened by PDF programs and have their contents rendered on a screen.
 And that's where we start in our approach to text extraction.
+Here's what we do.

 1. Render the pages of a PDF as images.
 2. Perform a little image processing to make those images more amenable to OCR.